christopherobin/mage/lib/serviceDiscovery/Readme.md

 ## Engines

- - `mdns`, announce on the local network using udp broadcasts/multicasts, useful for development purposes.
+ - [mdns](engines/mdns/Readme.md), announce on the local network using udp broadcasts/multicasts, useful for development purposes.
- - `zookeeper`, uses zookeeper to store the network topology, allowing usage in specific environments where servers cannot be located on the same local network (Amazon and Cloud providers for example).
+ - [zookeeper](engines/zookeeper/Readme.md), uses zookeeper to store the network topology, allowing usage in specific environments where servers cannot be located on the same local network (Amazon and Cloud providers for example).

 ## API